-Average TSI 2023 2018-2022 2015-2017
+Average TSI 2024 2019-2023 2015-2018

-Stager Lake 39 37 37
+Stager Lake 38 38 37

+All CLMP

-All CLMP Lakes 44 41 39
+Lakes 41 42 40

-With an average TSI score of 39 based on 2023 Secchi transparency and summer total phosphorus data, this lake is rated between the oligotrophic and mesotrophic lake classification.
-The lake leans slightly more mesotrophic than oligotrophic.
+With an average TSI score of 38 based on 2024 Secchi transparency and summer total phosphorus data, this lake is rated between the oligotrophic and mesotrophic lake classification.

-Long term trends indicate that the trophic status parameters have not changed beyond minor year-to year variation since monitoring began.
+Long term trends indicate that the trophic status parameters have not changed beyond minor year-to-year variation since monitoring began.

-^{ =} Minimum # samples not met for average/median/TSI value
+\ = Minimum # samples not met for average/median/TSI value

-<1.0 = Chlorophyll-a: Sample value is less than limit of quantification (<1 ppb).
+&lt;1.0 = Chlorophyll-a: Sample value is less than limit of quantification (<1 ppb).